heddendorp/section-app-client/legacy-app/README.md

   - Profit from continuous improvements as time goes on.
   - Open source: the code is right here.
   - Profit form customisation to make the tool right for your section as well.
+  - You can use a custom domain or get a `<section>.esn.world` domain form us.

 ### Planned features ( also check the [issues](https://github.com/heddendorp/tumi/issues) )